Where others fear “that time of the month” we found our mission.

 Passion Meets Purpose

-WE WILL be a tireless advocate for the health and equality of women and girls globally—and a trusted source for pioneering products and information.
+WE WILL BE a tireless advocate for health and equality of women and girls globally—and a trusted source for pioneering products and distributing information.
+Learn more on our content site, Blood + Milk.

 Boy Meets Girl